LiEnby/Aurora/README.md

   .. the domain 'hytale.com' will be appended to this as so the resulting url would be: `http://a/a?=hytale.com//telemetry/client`

-  .. the domain for this url is now `a` which isn't going to go anywhere, and `hytale.com/telemetry/client` is now the query part,
+  .. the domain for this url is now `a` which is not going to resolve to any host, and `hytale.com/telemetry/client` is now the query part,

 -> sentry (a telemetry suite) expects a public key, as username part, and then a version as path;

-  .. `http://a@a/2` has a username of `a`, on the domain `a` with version 2, which, is a valid URL but not going to go anywhere
+  .. `http://a@a/2` has a username of `a`, on the domain `a` with version 2, which, is a valid URL but not going to resolve to any host.

 # Usage: